 4. You can’t find your gloves

-You’re sure you left them both in your coat pocket, but there’s only one in there now.
-And another in your tack box but – weirdly – it’s the same hand.
+You’re sure you left your favourite pair of winter riding gloves in your coat pocket, but there’s only one in there now.
+And another in your tack box but – weirdly — it’s the same hand.
 Why does this always happen?
 It’s freaky.

 5. There are horse-killing pheasants everywhere

-Forget cascading red leaves and crisp frosty days, you really know it’s autumn/winter when the roads are covered with squashed pheasant carcasses.
-Unfortunately, your horse thinks they’re out to get him.
-Tsk.
-Tell him he needs to grow a pair and get on with it (while slipping a finger inside your all-important neckstrap.)
+Forget cascading red leaves and crisp frosty days, you really know it’s autumn/winter when the roads are covered with squashed pheasant carcasses, or the live versions are exploding out of the hedges or grass just inches in front of you.
+Your horse is convinced they’re out to get him, and you can understand why, as you slip an extra finger inside your neckstrap.

 6. Getting ready takes forever

-By the time you and your trusty steed are wrapped up and ready to go, in exercise boots, overreach boots, exercise sheet, and high-vis on every available surface (and that’s just your horse), it’s pretty much time to go home again.
+By the time you and your trusty steed are wrapped up and ready to go, in brushing boots, over-reach boots, exercise sheet, and high-vis on every available surface (and that’s just your horse), it’s pretty much time to untack and head home.